Here’s a brief description of how you can participate in the challenge. Click here for the full participant guide.

 If your expanded application is not submitted by the deadline, it will not be considered.
 Be sure to check that your content meets the submission guidelines, which can be found here, or your submission will be disqualified.
 Check for completeness, appropriate content, video length, and unlicensed images, music, or video.

 Vote and Promote

-Share your participation in the Cisco Global Problem Solvers Challenge with your supporters and invite them to vote for their favorite entries.
-Voting for the People’s Choice Award takes place from April 30 - May 18, 2018.
+Share your participation in the Cisco Global Problem Solver Challenge with your supporters and invite them to vote for their favorite entries.
+Voting for the People’s Choice Award takes place from April 29-May 17, 2019.

 Celebrate the Winners

-Once the submission period for semifinalists closes on March 30, 2018, our judges will begin evaluating the submissions, looking for solutions that are especially innovative and which clearly articulate their use of technology, feasibility and scale of impact.
-Winners (including the People’s Choice Award) will be announced on May 21, 2018!
+Once the submission period closes on March 29, 2019 our judges will begin evaluating the submissions, looking for solutions that are especially innovative and which clearly articulate their use of technology, feasibility and scale of impact.
+Winners (including the People’s Choice Award) will be announced on May 20, 2019!